Non-specific cancer immunotherapies and adjuvants

 PD-1 is another protein on the surface of some T cells.
 Compared to CTLA-4, it seems to be found more often in T cells in inflamed tissues and tumors, where it helps keep the immune response under control.
 It does this when it attaches to PD-L1, a protein found on some normal (and cancer) cells.
 When PD-1 binds to PD-L1, it basically tells the T cell to leave the other cell alone.
 Some cancer cells have large amounts of PD-L1 on their surfaces, which helps them evade immune attack.

-Drugs that target either PD-1 or PD-L1 have shown a great deal of promise in early clinical trials (and seem to have fewer side effects than ipilimumab), but they have not yet been approved to treat cancer.
+Drugs that target either PD-1 or PD-L1 can boost the immune response against cancer and have shown a great deal of promise in clinical trials.
+They may have fewer side effects than ipilimumab.
+Pembrolizumab (Keytruda) is a monoclonal antibody that blocks PD-1 that has recently been approved to treat advanced melanoma.
 For more information, see the section “What’s new in cancer immunotherapy research?”

 Other drugs that boost the immune system